ManuNeuro/Quantum/README.md

 4. Launch the notebook and then install the requirement, code in the first box.

 # List of tutorials
-1. tutorial0 : hands on quantum computing - the basics to get started
+1. tutorial0 : hands on quantum computing - the basics to get started.
-2. tutorial1 : the most simple quantum machine learning algorithm you can consider
+2. tutorial1 : the most simple quantum machine learning algorithm you can consider.

 Enjoy !